DanialArab/Pandas/README.md

 <a name="13"></a>
 ###  Selecting values using mask/boolean index in pandas

-In Python and other traditional programming languages, we can select elements from a sequence using a combination of for loops and if statements (**THIS IS EXACTLY WHAT I DID TO SOLVE THE ABOVE PROBLEMS**).
+In Python and other traditional programming languages, we can select elements from a sequence using a combination of for loops and if statements (THIS IS EXACTLY WHAT I DID TO SOLVE THIS PROBLEM).
 While you could do that in pandas, you almost certainly don’t want to.
 Instead, you want to select items using a combination of techniques known as a **"boolean index"** or a **"mask index"**.

-Mask indexes are useful and powerful, but their syntax can take some getting used to.
+Mask indexes are useful and powerful, but their syntax can take some time to get used to.

 It is called "mask index," because we’re using the list of booleans as a type of sieve, or mask, to select only certain elements.

 An explicitly defined list of booleans isn’t very useful or common.
 But we can also use a series of booleans and those are easy to create.
 All we need to do is use a comparison operator (e.g., ==) which returns a boolean value.
 Then we can broadcast the operation, and get a series back.

-We also can use a mask index for assignment like s[s <= s.mean()] = 999 where we replaced the elements less than or equal to the mean with 999.
+We also can use a mask index for assignments like

+      s[s <= s.mean()] = 999

+where we replaced the elements less than or equal to the mean with 999.

-This technique is worth learning and internalizing, because it’s both powerful and efficient.
-It’s useful when working with individual series, as in this chapter—but it’s also applicable to entire data frames, as we’ll see later in the book.
+This technique is worth learning and internalizing because it’s both powerful and efficient.
+It’s useful when working with individual series, as in this chapter, but it’s also applicable to entire data frames, as we’ll see later in the book.

 <a name="14"></a>
 ###  Repeated values for index in pandas series